-Management evaluated the development and selection of its critical accounting policies and estimates and believes that the following involve a higher degree of judgment or complexity and are most significant to reporting our consolidated results of operations and financial position, and are therefore discussed as critical.
+Information on all of our significant accounting policies can be found in Note 3-Significant Accounting Policies in our audited consolidated financial statements.
+Management evaluates the development and selection of its critical accounting policies and estimates and believes that certain of our significant accounting policies involve a higher degree of judgment or complexity and are most significant to reporting our consolidated results of operations and financial position, and are therefore discussed as critical.
 The following critical accounting policies reflect the significant estimates and judgments used in the preparation of our consolidated financial statements.
-With respect to critical accounting policies, even a relatively minor variance between actual and expected experience can potentially have a materially favorable or unfavorable impact on subsequent results of operations.
-However, our historical results for the periods presented on the consolidated financial statements have not been materially impacted by such variances.
-More information on all of our significant accounting policies can be found in Note 3-Significant Accounting Policies in our audited consolidated financial statements.
+The following items require significant estimation or judgment in the preparation of the consolidated financial statements.